fortenforge/e/_posts/2020-01-25-mystery-hunt-2020-part-1.md

 ---
 layout: post
-title:  "Mystery Hunt 2020 [Part 1]"
+title:  "Mystery Hunt 2020 [Part 1/3]"
 date:   2020-01-25 11:12:47 -0500
 categories: mystery_hunt puzzlehunts
 ---

-*This is the first of some number of posts about the 2020 MIT Mystery Hunt.
+*This is the first of three posts about the 2020 MIT Mystery Hunt.
 You can see the hunt website with all the puzzles and solutions [here](http://pennypark.fun).*

 I spent the past weekend in Cambridge, MA participating in the [MIT Mystery Hunt](http://web.mit.edu/puzzle/www/) for the sixth time.
 I was the captain of **teammate**, a rather new team that split from ✈️✈️✈️Galactic Trendsetters✈️✈️✈️ (the eventual winners of this year's hunt) in 2018, and whose increasingly strong performance has taken many by surprise.